openstack-archive/sahara/doc/source/horizon/howto.rst

     sudo tools/with_venv.sh ./manage.py runserver 0.0.0.0:80

 You can check that service has been started successfully.
-Go to Horizon URL and you'll be able to see `EHO pages <http://eho.mirantis.com/horizon/index.html>`_ in the Project tab.
+Go to Horizon URL and you'll be able to see :doc:`Savanna pages <\index>` in the Project tab.